igorgsousa/docker-jenkins/README.md

 ## The problem

-You're running a jenkins container to build your project, and you need to build a docker image inside you job.
+You're running a jenkins container to build your project, and you need to build a docker image inside your job.

-#### What to do?
 Well, there are ways to perform that, but in the case the jenkins are running inside a docker container, the best way is to allow Jenkins use the docker service that are running in the host.